This blog post is all about the things you need to buy BEFORE backpacking Asia.

 2. Budget and Currency

-ATMs are common, but fees can add up, so consider a travel-friendly debit card with minimal fees.
+ATMs are common, but fees can add up, so consider a travel-friendly debit card with minimal fees (like Revolut and Monzo, which are what we always used and still do today!).

 3. Cultural Etiquette